 We called it The Modulator: the LG G5 is designed to be physically flexible, with modules you can pop in and out to change the phone’s powers.
 It’s clever stuff but like any smartphone the LG G5 can also suffer from the odd bug or irritation.
 Here are the most common LG G5 problems and solutions.

-LG G5 problem: the backlight’s too bright in the wrong places
+The backlight’s too bright in the wrong places

 Some early models of the LG G5 suffered from “backlight bleed”, which is where the backlight is overly bright and light bleeds into the display, especially at the corners.
 There’s a free app you can install to check your device, but if your G5 is one of the affected ones it’s a warranty job and should go back to the shop.Backlight Bleed Test

-LG G5 problem: the screen misbehaves during or after calls
+The screen misbehaves during or after calls

-LG G5 problem: the notification LED is flaky
+LG G5: The notification LED is flaky

-LG G5 problem: the Wi-Fi isn’t working
+LG G5: the Wi-Fi isn’t working